squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

 squirrels test weather_by_time
 ```

 This creates the folder path `outputs/weather_by_time` with the generated SQL queries (without actually running them).
-Confirm all output files look as expected.
-We can also use the following to run the generated queries as well and generate the database views / final view as csv files.
+Take a look at the files in the folder to see what got generated.
+To run the generated queries as well, and write results as csv files, use the following to command.

 ```bash
 squirrels test weather_by_time --runquery